wong-ricky/House-Price/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── House Price.ipynb                   <- Narrative documentation of analysis in Jupyter notebook
+├── HousePrice.ipynb                   <- Narrative documentation of analysis in Jupyter notebook
 ├── notebook.pdf                        <- PDF version of notebook
 ├── presentation.pdf                    <- PDF version of project presentation
 ├── github.pdf                          <- PDF version of github